kammitama5/kammitama5.github.io/_posts/2018-5-12-Saturday-May-12th.md

   was saturated.
 So within 20
   minutes, I ended up finding a nearby Peet's and settled down there.
 Much better wifi and the video call with my GSoC mentor was fine.
-- In fact, it was great
+- In fact, it was great.
+We got a lot done even though one of my other mentors was unable to make it.
+Both of my mentors are incredibly patient, supportive, and just great people, so I'm really happy and excited to be working with them this summer!

 ## Things we got done
 - We were able to fix a ```-Werror``` in ```CollaborationUI.hs``` that was aborting the build, and also get a clean install after